LedgerHQ/speculos/README.md

 ### Memory alignment

-Attempts to perform unaligned accesses when not allowed (eg. dereferencing a misaligned pointer) will cause an alignment fault on a Ledger Nano S device but not on Speculos.
+Attempts to perform unaligned accesses when not allowed (eg. dereferencing a misaligned pointer) will cause an alignment fault on a Ledger Nano S+ device but not on Speculos.
 Note that such unaligned accesses are supported by other Ledger devices.